Benjamin J. Davis Jr.: Early years

-Benjamin J. Davis Jr. – known to his friends as "Ben" – was born September 8, 1903, in Dawson, Georgia to Benjamin Davis, Sr. and Jimmie W. Porter.
+Benjamin J. Davis Jr.–known to his friends as "Ben"–was born on September 8, 1903, in Dawson, Georgia to Benjamin Davis Sr. and Jimmie W. Porter.
 The family moved to Atlanta in 1909, where Davis's father, "Big Ben" Davis, established a weekly black newspaper, the Atlanta Independent.
 It was successful enough to provide a comfortable middle-class upbringing for his family.
 The elder Benjamin Davis emerged as a prominent black political leader and served as a member of the Republican National Committee for the state of Georgia.

 The younger Ben Davis Jr. attended the high school program of Morehouse College in Atlanta.
 He left the South to study at Amherst College, where he earned his B.A. in 1925.
 Davis continued his education at Harvard Law School, from which he graduated in 1929.
 Davis worked briefly as a journalist before starting a law practice in Atlanta in 1932.